alphagov/govuk-import-export-prototype/guide/duty-relief-import-goods-processing/import-goods-using-iprelief.markdown

 For many food and agricultural products, you’ll have to show why you need to import goods from outside the EU.
 For example, by providing a letter from your customer saying that they insist on it.

-### Get prior authorisation for IPR to cover more than one EU country
+### Get prior authorisation for IP relief to cover more than one EU country

 Apply for a ‘single community authorisation’ if you’re importing goods for processing to more than one European country.